LESSON 8 — BUILDING YOUR FIRST MARKETING PLAN

 2. One Core Offer

-You might sell multiple things, but for this 90-day window, choose one core offer to highlight.
+You might sell multiple things, but for this 14-day window, choose one core offer to highlight and focus on.

 Examples:

-If people are confused about which offer is for them, they stall.
+When people are confused about an offer and if it is for them, they stall.

 3. One Primary Audience Segment

-You may be able to help many kinds of people, but for the next 90 days, pick one primary audience:
+You may be able to help many kinds of people, but for the next 14 days, pick only one of your primary audiences:

 4. Simple Campaign Structure — Before, During, After

-Think of your 90-day plan as a simple campaign:
+Think of your 14-day plan as a simple campaign:

 Before (Warm-Up / Awareness)